ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 This document defines a SETTINGS_WT_ENABLED setting that WebTransport servers use to indicate their support for WebTransport.
 The default value for the SETTINGS_WT_ENABLED setting is "0", meaning that the server does not support WebTransport.
-Clients MUST NOT attempt to establish WebTransport sessions until they have received the setting indicating WebTransport support from the server.
+A value of "1" indicates support for the variant of WebTransport that is described in this document: "webtransport".
+Clients MUST treat values greater than "1" as a connection error of type PROTOCOL_ERROR ({{Section 5.4.1 of HTTP2}}).
+Clients MUST NOT attempt to establish WebTransport sessions with the "webtransport" token until they have received the setting indicating WebTransport support from the server.

+The SETTINGS_WT_ENABLED setting can be updated during the lifetime of the HTTP/2 connection, as described in {{Section 6.5.3 of HTTP2}}.
+Whether the server supports WebTransport for a given CONNECT request is determined by the most recently acknowledged value of SETTINGS_WT_ENABLED at the time the request is sent.
+If a server disables WebTransport after previously accepting it, this does not affect active sessions, it only prevents the creation of new sessions.

 WebTransport over HTTP/2 uses extended CONNECT as defined in {{!RFC8441}}, which defines the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
 The server MUST